RohanAlexander/doss_toolkit_book/docs/037-hand_me_my_plyrs-slice.md

 # slice

-*Written by Annie Collins and last updated on 7 October 2021.*
+*Written by Annie Collins and last updated on 28 January 2022.*

 ## Introduction